4d/4d-for-ios/website/translated_docs/pt/Actions-IncludeActionCustomTemplate.md

 ![Add collection entity action tag](assets/en/actions/Add-collection-entity-tag-taskslist.png)

-Para otimizar a interação pode adicionar um efeito escalar com um feedback háptico agregando a linha abaixo em **User Defined Runtime Attributes** (Identity inspector):
+To optimize the interaction rendering, you can add a scale effect with a haptic feedback adding the following line in the **User Defined Runtime Attributes** (Identity inspector):

 * Key Path: ```touch.zoomScale```
 * Type: ```Number```
-* Value: ```0,96``` (adapte a relação de escala segundo o resultado que quiser obter)
+* Value: ```0,96``` (adapt the scale ratio depending on the result you want to get)

-Pode selecionar o modelo personalizado TasksCollection a partir da seção **Formulários** e adicione os campos abaixo:
+You can select the TasksCollection custom template from the **Forms section** and add the following fields:

 ![TasksCollection Forms section](assets/en/actions/listform-taskscollection-forms-section.png)

 ## PASSO 4.
-Adicionar as ações nos formulários Detalhados
+Add actions in Detail forms

-Nos formulários Detalhados, pode usar o **botão genérico** na barra de navegação ou **criar facilmente seu próprio botão de ação personalizado**.
-Em ambos os casos você tem que adicionar tags.
+In Detail forms, you can use the **generic button** in the navigation bar or **create easily your own custom action button**.
+In both cases, you have to add tags.

-Para um botão genérico embebido na barra de navegação, selecione o Controller e adicione esta linha em **User Defined Runtime Attributes** (Identity inspector):
+For generic button embedded in the navigation bar, select the Controller and add this line in the **User Defined Runtime Attributes** (Identity inspector):

 * Key Path: ```actions```
 * Type: ```String```